OO

 Making the Invader class

 We could create a new invader.h and invader.cpp to house the invader class.
-Generally speaking separate files for separate classes is a good idea, although unlike Java we don’t have to do this.
-In some situations when certain classes are very similar or just slightly different version of each other it makes sense to host them in the same Header file.
+Unlike Java we don’t have to do this.
+In C++, when certain classes are similar or just slightly different version of each other, they will be defined in the same header file and implemented in the same source file.

-Add the following code to ship.h and ship.cpp:
+Add the following code to ship.hpp and ship.cpp:

 class Invader : public Ship {